Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Periodic spectral computations for classical DDEs

-To characterize the (dual) (generalized) eigenspaces by periodic (generalized) eigenfunctions, we will study abstract ODEs on the spaces $X^{\star}$ and $X^{\odot \star}$.
-As the semigroups and generators on both spaces are only defined in a weak$^\star$ sense, it is no surprise that we have to study the abstract ODEs also in a weak$^\star$ setting.
-Therefore, we recall for a moment the (partial) weak$^\star$ differential operator.
+Before we continue, let us recall from \cref{sec:periodic center manifolds} that the semigroups and generators on $X^{\star}$ and $X^{\odot \star}$ are only defined in a weak$^\star$ sense.
+Therefore, it is no surprise that we have to study abstract ODEs in a weak$^\star$ setting.
+Hence, let us recall the definition of the (partial) weak$^\star$ differential operators.

 \begin{definition}[{\cite[Definition 4.4]{Clement1988}}] Let $E$ be a Banach space, $J \subseteq \mathbb{R}$ an interval and $\Omega \subseteq J \times J$.
 We say that a function $f : J \to E^\star$ is \emph{weak$^\star$ differentiable} with \emph{weak$^\star$ derivative} $d^\star f : J \to E^\star$ if